fuzziqersoftware/resource_dasm/README.md

         This decoder can handle basic QuickTime images as well (e.g. embedded JPEGs and PNGs), but can't do any drawing under or over them, or matte/mask effects.
-PICTs that contain embedded JPEGs or PNGs will result in a JPEG or PNG file rather than a BMP.
+PICTs that contain embedded JPEGs or PNGs will result in a JPEG or PNG file rather than the format specified by --image-format.
 In case this decoder fails, resource_dasm will fall back to a decoder that uses picttoppm, which is part of NetPBM.
 There is a rare failure mode in which picttoppm hangs forever; resource_dasm gives it 10 seconds to do its job before killing it and giving up.
-If picttoppm is not installed, fails to decode the PICT, or is killed due to a timeout, resource_dasm will prepend the necessary header and save the data as a PICT file instead of a BMP.
+If picttoppm is not installed, fails to decode the PICT, or is killed due to a timeout, resource_dasm will prepend the necessary header and save the data as a PICT file instead of a decoded image.
     *3: Text is assumed to use the Mac OS Roman encoding.
 It is converted to UTF-8, and line endings (\r) are converted to Unix style (\n).
     *4: Some rare style options may not be translated correctly. styl resources